 Students across all years of the BA(Hons) Illustration degree programme at Leeds College of Art will be showcasing a mix of print, zine, book and textile pieces.

-Canterbury-based small press producing illustrated poetry books, zines, photography books and Foxhole magazine (which features a mix of fiction, non-fiction, photography, illustration), as well as ‘The Injuries of Time’, the first in a series of books that explore the authority of the printed word.
+Canterbury-based small press producing illustrated poetry books, zines, photography books and Foxhole magazine (which features a mix of fiction, non-fiction, photography, illustration), as well as a new series of books that explore the authority of the printed word.

 Lizzy Stewart is an illustrator and artist currently based in London inspired by the world around her, stories, people, folk culture and music